-Please realize that even though I’m an introvert and your friend/colleague/family member is also an introvert, it doesn’t mean we’re exactly alike.
+Now, please realize that even though I’m an introvert and your friend/colleague/family member is also an introvert, it doesn’t mean we’re exactly alike.
 What might be encouraging to me might be frustrating for him or her.
-So consider my ideas, but prayerfully discern how you can be an encouragement to them personally.
+So consider my ideas and maybe use them as a springboard to brainstorm other ideas, and prayerfully discern how you can be an encouragement to them personally.

 1. Create Some Time for Them to Be Alone